oldmanriver2235/js-Assignment-2/README.md

 # ChooseRandom Assignment

 Students are to implement the ```chooseRandom``` function from the skeleton provided in ```lib.js```.
 This function takes an ```array``` and the number of random items to choose from the array (```numItems```).
 It should return a new array containing the correct number of randomly selected, unique items from the original array.

-Students should use the MDN documentation and the information from their lesson about functional programming and, specifically, transducers to create this function.
-Lastly, students must export their ```createRandom``` function from the lib.js file in order to run the included test cases.
+Students must export their ```createRandom``` function from the lib.js file in order to run the included test cases.

 ## Goal

 ---

-Expose students to functional programming fundamentals by having them use transducers which were introduced in ES6 and immutably transform arrays.
-Unfortunately, because ```chooseRandom``` should do exactly what it says, it will not be referentially transparent and therefore is not a pure function.
+Have students practice a more complex problem in JavaScript which will allow them to explore more features of the language than some of the fundamental code wars problems offer.

 ## Tasks